Academic Division: Manufacturing and Management

 - Internet of Things (IoT)

-- Industrial Software System Infrastructures and Architectures
+- Distributed System Architectures

 Before starting the PhD, he completed a master’s degree in Computer Science and Artificial Intelligence from the University of Nottingham.
 As part of his master’s program, he worked with Prof Dario Landa-Silva on the COSLE (Collaborative Optimisation in a Shared-Logistics Environment) project and developed a computer vision-based freight measuring solution.
 Gishan has also completed internships at Roller Agency and JP Morgan during his undergraduate degree.